1. Home

 When And Where Is it On?

-The seven-day-long meeting will run from Monday 31st July to Sunday 6th August.
-Every year the festival takes place at Ballybrit Racecourse, also known as Galway Racecourse.
+The seven-day-long meeting will run from Monday, 28th July, to Sunday, 3rd August.
+Every year, the festival takes place at the Ballybrit Racecourse, also known as the Galway Racecourse.
 The townland of Ballybrit in County Galway is only around six kilometres northeast of Galway City.

 Betting Advice For Galway Races